Privacy & Cookies Policy

 When you send any request or message to the Company’s email address, we collect and process the data you voluntarily provide to us (e. g. your name, surname, email address, phone number).
 You can also specify other personal data in the request.
 We ask you not to provide us with excessive personal data, including the personal data of any third parties or sensitive data.

-2. Data related to recruitment
+2. Data related to recruitment and employment

 From time to time, we receive and collect personal data about potential candidates in order to invite them to join our team.
 This may happen if you send us your CV in response to an available vacancy posted by us on the Website or if we collect certain recruitment data with the use of platforms like LinkedIn or JustjoinIT, etc. You will find more information about our recruitment process in Section 5.